khristionk2/Khristion_Portfolio/README.md

 ![](images/CO%20Deaths.png)

 # [Project 3: Voter Behavior - Election 2016 ](https://github.com/khristionk2/Election-2016)
-* This project takes a closer look into the 2016 Presidential Election to understand the behaviors of people across the nation in order draw a better a picture of the reasons why Hillary Clinton may have lost
+* This project takes a closer look into the 2016 Presidential Election to understand the behaviors of people across the nation and their voting behaviors
 * Key areas focused on are income, employment, and ethnicity

 # Election Results